unicesi/EketalCompiler/test/README.md

 There are 4 examples explained below:

-## 1. SecurityRestServer - Using Lineal Temporal Logic to verify a temporal property
+## 1. SecurityRestServer - Using Lineal Temporal Logic for verifying a temporal property

 This example deploys a simple client/server application using REST in Java with Spark.
 The server deploys services for interacting with an API from a basic model.
 The client consumes several server's services.